joyjding/spot/README.md

 #### leftd(), nulld(), and lbp

 Before we dive into Pratt's expression function, we're going to need to know a couple of things first.
-And to help us out, we'll take a look at these three object classes: the add operator token (AddOpTok), the multiply operator token(MulOpTok), and the integer token (IntTok). _Note: Each of these tokens in my code also has an eval function and a codegen function, but I'm leaving them out in this tutorial, so we can focus on parsing._
+And to help us out, we'll take a look at these three object classes: the add operator token (AddOpTok), the multiply operator token (MulOpTok), and the integer token (IntTok).

 ```python
 class AddOpTok(BinaryOpToken):